Meet the Pro Bono Team

 She graduated from Barnard College in 2003 and graduated from St. John’s University School of Law in 2009.
 She is admitted to practice in New York.

-Natalia Lucak is a Special Projects Supervising Attorney at Catholic Charities, where she assesses and mentors cases for pro bono representation, specializing in cases involving immigrant youth who face legal challenges in both family court and immigration court.
-In 2019, Natalia joined the Pro Bono Project to help implement a new municipal commitment to increase citywide pro bono capacity to represent immigrant youth at Catholic Charities.
+Julie Silvia is a Special Projects Supervising Attorney at Catholic Charities, where she assesses and provides mentorship on cases for pro bono representation, specializing in cases involving immigrant youth who face legal challenges in both family court and immigration court.
+Julie joined the Pro Bono Project in 2020.
+Her work focuses on increasing citywide pro bono capacity to represent immigrant youth at Catholic Charities.

-From 2016 until 2018, Natalia supervised a team of two attorneys and six paralegals at Catholic Charities as a part of the ActionNYC in Schools Project, a collaboration with the NYC Mayor’s Office of Immigrant Affairs and a host of New York City non-profits.
-Through ActionNYC in Schools (the only municipal program nation-wide offering regular immigration legal help at schools), Natalia implemented programming to deliver weekly, onsite legal supervision and representation to immigrant students and their families citywide, covering the largest school district in the country.
+From 2017 until 2020, Julie worked with team of two attorneys and six paralegals at Catholic Charities as a part of the ActionNYC in Schools Project, a collaboration with the NYC Mayor’s Office of Immigrant Affairs and a host of New York City non-profits.
+Through ActionNYC in Schools (one of the only municipal programs nation-wide offering regular immigration legal help at schools), Julie implemented programming to deliver weekly, onsite legal supervision and representation to immigrant students and their families citywide, covering the largest school district in the country.